 In every country's development women play a vital role economically, politically as well as socially.
 This study focuses on the only one economic aspect out of multidimensional roles of the women in this era.
 So, this paper contributes to enhance our understanding regarding the role of women in growth of an economy.
-Data from about 60 women is gathered to examine the contribution of females in both formal and informal sectors.
+Data from about 60 women is gathered to examine the contribution of females in both formulas well as informal sector.